melhoos/reactVRCourse/README.md

 Now, we need to update the state every time a Death Star is hit.

-❓ Add an `onClick` method to the `Game` component.
+❓ Add an `onClick` method to the `Game` component that updates the score by 1.
 Bind this function to the `onClick` prop of the `Intro3DModel` component, just like you did in task 6!
-The method should update the score by 1.

 We want both the `onClickDeathStar` method in `Intro3DModel` and the `onClick` method in `Game` to be called.